yoavf/mistral-nextjs-client/README.md

 pnpm run dev
 ```

-The project will start running on http://localhost:3000.
+The project will start on http://localhost:3000.